Department of Dance

 DANC 4388.
 Dance and Technology.
 3 Hours.

-(Prior SH course id: DNC 488); This course is a continuation of the choreography series and enables students to effectively pursue technology in their creative endeavors.
+This course is a continuation of the choreography series and enables students to effectively pursue technology in their creative endeavors.
 It introduces methods of integrating media technologies into the dancer's experience in the areas of dance graphics, sound design for dance, and dance video.
-Students learn camera, computer and software skills that will facilitate their ability to expand creative expression, as well as enhance their ability to package and promote themselves as artists in a variety of media.
-Co-listed with DANC 5388.
+Students learn camera, computer and software skills that will facilitate their ability to expand creative expression as well as enhance their ability to package and promote themselves as artists in a variety of media.

 DANC 4389.
 Career Resources in Dance.
 3 Hours.

-(Previous SH course id: DNC 489); This course is designed for the graduating dance student who is preparing to enter the job market.
+This course is designed for the graduating dance student who is preparing to enter the job market.
 Emphasis will be placed on resume building, the job search, and the audition process.
 Students will create and package a portfolio that includes a resume, letter of application, video resume, an audition solo, and an artistic statement.
-Co-listed with DNC 589.